Foundation Learning Courses are designed for students aged 16-24 with learning difficulties or special learning needs.

 3. Personal and Social Development – Focus on developing social skills, managing anxiety, emotional literacy, health and wellbeing, preparation for work, managing money, working with others and community action.

 4. Preparation for Employment and Supported Internships – For learners who have developed the independence and social skills to enter the workplace.
 Large work placement element.
+Want to know more about this pathway?
+Our lecturer, Penny talks about the course and what to expect.
+Check it out.

 The programme of study will include a mixture of classroom, practical and enriching activities.